-Most major Canadian Municipalities allow for a maximum shed size without permit of 10 square metres or 107 square feet.
+Most major Canadian Municipalities allow for a maximum shed size without a permit of 10 square metres or 107 square feet.

-If you want to build a shed larger than the maximum shed size allowed without permit you will need to obtain a building permit from your local municipality.
+If you want to build a shed larger than the maximum shed size allowed without a permit you will need to obtain a building permit from your local municipality.

 - Call your Municipalities Building Department.

 - Ask them these three question;